-First, put that content into a format that people will find attractive and relevant.
+First, put that content into a format people will find attractive and relevant.

-Second, use that content to further your marketing objectives.
-That could be building trust or influence, retaining donors, improving SEO for your website or building your email list, for example.
+Second, use that content to further your nonprofit’s marketing objectives.
+That could be building trust or influence, retaining donors, improving SEO for your website, or building your email list, for example.

-Let’s say your organization has a lot of technical content on a particular subject, whether it’s early childhood education, or a rare disease, or saving the bees.
+Let’s say your organization has a lot of technical content on a particular subject, whether it’s early childhood education, a rare disease, or saving the bees.
 You put out a lot of content, but you are really just talking to the same people all the time.
-They might read it, but there’s no indication that anything else is happening as a result of that content.
+They might read it, but there’s no indication that anything else is happening due to that content.

 How could you change the format of that content to attract new people?
 Or how could you change the format of that content to motivate new behaviors in people already reading it?

-Format can includes length of the content, how visual it is, and the style and tone of the writing.
+The format can include the length of the content, how visual it is, and the style and tone of the writing.
 But also think about format more broadly.